-- attainment of a federally funded skill level, standard, or certificate of mastery.
-(F. 214 (1)(2)) - (4) Funds made available under this act for career and technical education activities shall supplement, and shall not supplant, non-federal funds expended to carry out career and technical education.
+- (4) Funds made available under this act for career and technical education activities shall supplement, and shall not supplant, non-federal funds expended to carry out career and technical education.
 (F. 211 (a)) - (5) No funds under Perkins V may be used to provide career and technical education programs or programs of study to students prior to the middle grades (grades 5-8 as defined by ESSA) except that equipment and facilities purchased with funds under this act may be used by such students.
 (F. 215) - (6) An LEA that uses funds under this Act for in-service and preservice career and technical education professional development programs for career and technical education teachers, administrators, and other personnel shall, to the extent practicable, upon written request, permit the participation in such programs of career and technical education secondary school teachers, administrators, and other personnel in nonprofit private schools offering career and technical education programs located in the geographic area served by such eligible agency or eligible recipient.
-(F. 217)

-iii) Other Administrative Provisions

-- (1) Nothing in Perkins V shall be construed to be inconsistent with applicable federal law prohibiting discrimination on the basis of race, color, sex, national origin, age, or disability in the provision of federal programs or services.
+(F. 217) - iii) Other Administrative Provisions - Nothing in Perkins V shall be construed to be inconsistent with applicable federal law prohibiting discrimination on the basis of race, color, sex, national origin, age, or disability in the provision of federal programs or services.
 (F. 216) - (2) Nothing in Perkins V shall be construed by the LEA to permit, allow, encourage, or authorize any federal control over any aspect of a private, religious, or home school, regardless of whether a home school is treated as a private school or home school under State law.
 This section shall not be construed to bar students attending private, religious, or home schools from participation in programs or services under this Act.
 (F. 213)